Logo Voyage

 Bus travel

 Buses between Ho Chi Minh City and Dalat will drop you off on the highway at the Ta Lai/Nam Cat Tien turn-off or the post office (it is important to specify which one).
 By far the safest and most comfortable are the orange Futa buses (Phuong Trang)[dead link] (+84 8 38 309 309) which ply between HCMC - leaving from 272 De Tham St. - and Dalat every hour during the day.
 The 2-level reclining couchettes are relatively comfortable, even if you are over 6 ft (1.8 m) tall!
 They also drive the route with sleeper busses (3 rows).
 The price from HCMC to Tan Phu is 200,000 dong (Dec 2024): you may have to wait 1-2 hours for a ticket at peak times.
-Tickets can be arranged online, through one of the physical Futa offices in Ho Chi Minh City, or maybe through your accommodation in Cat Tien,
+Tickets can be arranged online, through one of the physical Futa offices in Ho Chi Minh City, or maybe through your accommodation in Cat Tien.

 There are (less comfortable) local direct buses from the bus station Bến Xe Miền Đông, ticket counter 5, or the tourist office at the park entrance ferry jetty to Ho Chi Minh for around 80,000 dong (Nov 2018) which takes about 4-5 hours.
 The first bus leaves about 07:00, then hourly, be at the stop about 15 minutes before the bus leaves.
 It's best to verify with the officers at the tourist office/park entrance.
 They are very helpful.

 Making prior arrangements with your accommodation for a pick-up from the highway at Tan Phu is highly recommended in case you get off there.
 There are often motorcycle xe om waiting to take tourists to the river that is on the edge of the park, but there have been accidents.
 Experienced travelers negotiate the price up front, but not booking transport and accommodation can prove to be a false economy (you could be charged 1 million dong and truly taken for a ride!); the Vietnamese apparently expect to pay 150,000 dong; however, you may have to pay more and are certainly taking a risk with motorcycles.
 If you take the local direct bus, the driver will drop you off next to the park entrance, so no pick-up is needed usually.
+Bus tickets booked with accommodations in Nam Cat Tien may already include a transfer at barely any additional cost.

 Taxi and train travel